 I did it!
 I’m a graduate of Rouxbe’s Plant-Based Professional Certification Course!

-Since enrolling in the course six months ago, I have loved immersing myself in Rouxbe tasks and lessons, learning and reviewing basic prep techniques, making original recipes using completely plant-based ingredients, creating the perfect homemade manicotti from scratch and challenging myself in new and different ways in the kitchen.
+Since enrolling in the course six months ago, I have loved immersing myself in Rouxbe tasks and lessons.
+I’ve had the chance to learn about and review basic prep techniques, and make original recipes using completely plant-based ingredients.
+I’ve loved learning things like creating the perfect homemade manicotti from scratch.
+Most of all, challenging myself in new and different ways in the kitchen has been life changing.

-Read all of my past Rouxbe posts here and check out some of the dishes I made as part of my assigned cooking tasks on my Pinterest board!
+Read all of my past Rouxbe posts here.
+Check out some of the dishes I made as part of my assigned cooking tasks on my Pinterest board!

 The final portion of the course involved implementing lots of the foundational cooking techniques covered in the entire syllabus.
 I especially loved how Rouxbe taught these techniques in an order and way that made sense.
 I didn’t just read about or watch videos of techniques—I implemented them and really understood the how and why behind them.